18F/18f.gsa.gov/_posts/2016-07-11-conversation-about-static-dynamic-websites.md

 and then jams it into a template when​_you_​ ask for a specific page.*

 A static site like Jekyll takes a very different approach.
-Instead of using a database, though, it stores the _*​content* in one kind of file and uses Jekyll to convert them into *other kinds* of files.
+Instead of using a database, though, it stores the *content* in one kind of file and uses Jekyll to convert them into *other kinds* of files.
 In Jekyll's case, the content is written in a language called Markdown with a standard bit of information at the top of the file written in a